MUT-KR/turbo-template/README.md

 - Management

-  - yarn (berry with P'n'P)
+  - pnpm
-  - mono repo with yarn
+  - mono repo with turbo-repo
   - husky with lint-staged

 - formatting and lint